Uciok/HTML-CSS-Site-1/README.md

-# Simple page using HTML and CSS.
-First project after a course.
+# Simple page done with course.